 The organisation has a unique model of aligning the efforts of its student volunteers with their studies and providing opportunities for learning, industry exposure and relevant work experience.

-It is the publisher of Meld Magazine, Melbourne’s go-to website for international students, as well as the organiser behind events such as the annual Melbourne International Student Conference and Teach Anything Good (TAG) initiative.
+It is the publisher of Meld Magazine, Melbourne’s go-to website for international students, as well as the sister of the events arm that runs annual Melbourne International Student Conference and campaigns such as Mental Health Week and Sextember.

 The organisation was originally established in 2008 as Meld Magazine in response to a need in the community, to give international students a voice and reflect the full picture of the international student experience.